Scientists

 Research Support

-(√) Using Movement and Body Ownership as the Teacher click ->
+(√) Using WTM Movement and Body Ownership in Research click ->

 If you are doing research with movement and neuroscience there are a few easy tips to implement with any study.
 Use some sort of measurement in the understanding of changes in the body to awareness of character.
 With children under ten the conscious awareness of details in the body is not necessary.
 However, children older than ten years of age will need to experience the awareness of changes in their bodies to sense the connection of their ways of thinking.

 Using movement as an intelligence was especially beneficial to children with attention disorders.
-All children with attention deficit tendencies had no body awareness or of their behavior.
-There was in awkwardness in these children’s movement from the waist down.
-This “awkwardness” and lack of body awareness gave us vital insight in how to help their behaviors.
-What would it feel like to be off center, a disconnect to the ground, or an imbalance from the legs into the pelvis?
+All children we worked with with attention deficit tendencies had no body awareness from the waist down.
+There was in awkwardness in these children’s movement in the legs, pelvis and lower back.
+This “awkwardness” gave us vital insights in how to help their behaviors.
+What would it feel like to be off center, disconnect from the ground, or an imbalance from the legs into the pelvis?
+Attention “out there” would be masked.

-How we addressed the “awkwardness” in a child’s movement with cognitive disorders was extensive, yet Part II of the programs will give some guidance on designing movement sequences.
+How we addressed the “awkwardness” in a child’s movement with cognitive disorders was extensive, yet Advanced Lessons of the programs will give some guidance on designing movement sequences.
+Advance Lessons are Feldenkrais® movement lesson games, and core to the teachings of WTM.

 Ways to Use the SB in Research